spencermountain/compromise/README.markdown

 #### Tags
 the [industry-standard parts-of-speech](https://github.com/spencermountain/nlp_comprimise/blob/master/lib/pos/data/parts_of_speech.js)

+####Lexicon
+The conjugate methods are quick and accurate enough that we can actually begin with a very small lexicon, and build it out.

+For example, it lists the 300 top verbs, then blasts-out all of their 1200+ derived forms.

 ####Contractions
 when it's grammatically necessary, the parser puts a 'silent token' into the phrase.
 Otherwise it would get misrepresented.
 ```javascript